jfcloutier/karma_system/design_notes/cognition_actors.md

 * A sensor CA has atomic experiences obtained from sensor readings
 * A non-sensor CA gets its experiences
   * from experiences elevated transitively from its umwelt
-  * from composing observed, umwelt experiences into abstract experiences
+  * from composing observed, umwelt experiences into synthetic experiences

 * See [experiences.md](./experiences.md)